daviemakz/risen-js/README.md

 - Clean up code to align more closely with latest ECMA10+.
 [DONE]

-- Add a development mode to the package which allows everything to be tested.
+- Add a development mode to the package which allows everything to be tested while developing.
+[DONE]

-- Add example described in the `README.md`.
+- Add full spectrum tests to support development environment & replace integration test with this.

 - Add methods to response object to allow self setting of data.
 (Getter & Setters).